Nirajbro/Phishing_gaurdian/README.md

-# 🛡️ PhishGuardian
+# 🛡️ PhishingGuardian

-**PhishGuardian** is an interactive **cybersecurity awareness and phishing education platform** designed to help users understand common cyber threats through **interactive scenarios, games, quizzes, awareness content, and visual learning**.
+**PhishingGuardian** is an interactive **cybersecurity awareness and phishing education platform** designed to help users understand common cyber threats through **interactive scenarios, games, quizzes, awareness content, and visual learning**.

 The project focuses on making cybersecurity education more engaging by combining traditional awareness material with game-based learning.